-- Clothing that is excessively short, tight and/or too revealing of one's anatomy - Clothing or accessories that create a safety risk - Clothing with inappropriate messages (for example: alcohol, language, symbols, drugs, etc.) or content offensive to others - Holes in clothing must be placed in appropriate areas - Headwear such as hats, hoods, or bandanas worn in the building, this excludes religious head accessories or medical concerns. - Underwear must not be visible - Footwear must be worn in the building at all times. - Crocs or other types of loose fitting footwear without backs or ties are not appropriate for recess.
-Students wearing inappropriate footwear will not be able to participate in activities involving running during recess.
+- Clothing that is excessively short, tight and/or too revealing of one's anatomy - Clothing or accessories that create a safety risk - Clothing with inappropriate messages (for example: alcohol, language, symbols, drugs, etc.) or content offensive to others - Holes in clothing must be placed in appropriate areas - Headwear such as hats, hoods, or bandanas worn in the building, this excludes religious head accessories or medical concerns. - Undergarments must not be visible - Footwear must be worn in the building at all times.
+Students are strongly encouraged to have footwear options that can be secured to their feet.